yejukim-1677141/c-team/Specification.md

 businesses within their area and set radius.
 Within this page, users can see postings, see a map of where businesses are, and will be presented with a side bar of featured businesses.
 The user can click on the business icon or the name to navigate to the business profile.
+Within this business posting feed local users can like, comment and share posting other businesses.
+Business owners themselves will have the option to create their own customize posts.
 ![newsfeed screenshot](newsfeed.png)

 **Business Profiles**
-The main interaction on this platform would be allowing the user to see the profile of a small, local business which would include information about the business and other important information for the user.
+To use our platform businesses need to create an account using their business name, address and email.
+With this, the main interaction on this platform would be allowing the user (business owners) to see the profile of a small, local business which would include information about the business and other important information for the user.
 The business profiles will be found by the user by either using the search bar or clicking on the name of a the business within the feed.
 These profiles are used as an overview of the business to provide the user